Owen Jones

 Thanks for that Info.

-Just ordered a 16 tooth from 'Rugged Roads' UK (The supposedly rubber-inserted 'quiet' runner) for £12.95)
+Just ordered a 16 tooth from 'Rugged Roads' UK

 You may need an electric or air impact wrench with the proper size socket to remove the front sprocket.
 Just a heads up.
 I would put my KLX front wheel against the cement wall in my garage, put it in gear and then remove it.